psi4/psi4/doc/sphinxman/source/conda.rst

 psi4 - has full-featured psi4 itself and necessarily all the link-time qc addons (e.g., chemps2).
-Of gcc-ness, it has minimal, run-time libraries, not compilers, though, for linux, full gcc and run-time gcc are the same.
+Of gcc-ness, it has minimal, run-time libraries, not compilers, though, for Linux/Windows, full gcc and run-time gcc are the same.
 It doesn't have the run-time qc addons (e.g., dftd3).

 psi4-deps - does not have psi4 itself (though fine to install it